vultisig/docs/FAQ/README.md

 ### Can we bond RUNE/ provide liquidity on THORChain/MAYA by using Vultisig and will it be counted for airdrop?

-Yes, Vultisig supports message deposits for THORChain and MAYA Protocol.\
+Yes, Vultisig supports MsgDeposits for THORChain and MAYA Protocol.\
 Saver, Liquidity Positions, Lending and Bonding will be counted for the airdrop

 ### What is the best practice in the event of losing 67% of vault shares at the same time?